 Grab yourself a tiara and make a t-shirt that says Naps.
 Or be the Queen of Everything.
 Whichever interests you the most.
 Today, it would be naps for me.

 I love this idea!
 Again, it is a DIY costume and the dress can be worn again.
 In fact, all you really need to make is the head piece.
+Or buy one.

 I mean, it’s cookie monster.
 I can think of so many variations on this.
 Maybe you can dress up like a monster and wear a shirt that says “Naps” (nap monster).
 I do have a shirt that says “Coffee” (coffee monster).

 Give a punny take on the old Zombie costume.
 Again, zombie make up can be simple or complex.
 Wear your homemade “Mom” shirt and you have a funny, punny costume that other moms will love.
 They may even attempt to high-five you in solidarity.